10 Questions with Emmett Tracy – Dean of ALUSB

 ALUSB is full of risk-takers, not least Fred Swaniker.
 I have great respect for the risks Fred has taken, and how calculated they are.
 ALUSB started a few years ago as an idea, and the school has grown into an extremely successful community of people who are going to change the continent.
 They are risk takers in their own right.
 Being part of this community of people who are able to take risks that transcend sectors and geographies, makes me really proud.

-What kind of students would you like to see admitted into the ALUSB MBA Programme?
+What kind of students would you like to see admitted into the ALUSB EMBA Programme?

 When I take part in the admissions process, one of the biggest things I look out for is open-mindedness, inclusivity and a commitment to diversity.